cliffinn/healthcare-datasets-eda-python/README.md

 # 1. Patients Dataset (patients.csv)
 This dataset contains information about patients, including demographics, admission details, diagnosis, and treatment plans.

-Columns:
+**Columns:**
-Patient_ID: Unique identifier for each patient.
+**Patient_ID**: Unique identifier for each patient.

-Name: Name of the patient.
+**Name**: Name of the patient.

-Age: Age of the patient.
+**Age**: Age of the patient.

-Gender: Gender of the patient (M/F).
+**Gender**: Gender of the patient (M/F).

-Blood_Type: Blood type of the patient.
+**Blood_Type**: Blood type of the patient.

-Admission_Date: Date of admission to the hospital.
+**Admission_Date**: Date of admission to the hospital.

-Discharge_Date: Date of discharge from the hospital (may contain missing values).
+**Discharge_Date**: Date of discharge from the hospital (may contain missing values).

-Diagnosis: Diagnosis of the patient.
+**Diagnosis**: Diagnosis of the patient.

-Treatment_Plan: Treatment plan prescribed for the patient.
+**Treatment_Plan**: Treatment plan prescribed for the patient.

 # 2. Hospital Resources Dataset (hospital_resources.csv)
 This dataset tracks the utilization of hospital resources over time.

-Columns:
+**Columns:**
-Date: The date of resource utilization.
+**Date**: The date of resource utilization.

-Bed_Occupancy_Rate: Percentage of beds occupied in the hospital.
+**Bed_Occupancy_Rate**: Percentage of beds occupied in the hospital.

-ICU_Available: Number of available ICU beds.
+**ICU_Available**: Number of available ICU beds.

-MRI_In_Use: Number of MRI machines in use.
+**MRI_In_Use**: Number of MRI machines in use.

-Ventilators_In_Use: Number of ventilators in use.
+**Ventilators_In_Use**: Number of ventilators in use.

-Xray_In_Use: Number of X-ray machines in use.
+**Xray_In_Use**: Number of X-ray machines in use.

 # 3. Medical Records Dataset (medical_records.csv)
 This dataset contains detailed medical records for patients, including prescribed medications, tests ordered, and test results.

-Columns:
+**Columns:**
-Patient_ID: Unique identifier for each patient.
+**Patient_ID**: Unique identifier for each patient.

-Date: Date of the medical record entry.
+**Date**: Date of the medical record entry.

-Prescribed_Medication: Medication prescribed to the patient.
+**Prescribed_Medication**: Medication prescribed to the patient.

-Test_Ordered: Test ordered for the patient.
+**Test_Ordered**: Test ordered for the patient.

-Test_Result: Result of the test (e.g., Normal, Abnormal, Critical).
+**Test_Result**: Result of the test (e.g., Normal, Abnormal, Critical).

 # 4. Billing Dataset (billing.csv)
 This dataset contains billing information for patients, including total bill amounts, insurance coverage, and out-of-pocket expenses.

-Columns:
+**Columns**:
-Patient_ID: Unique identifier for each patient.
+**Patient_ID**: Unique identifier for each patient.

-Billing_Date: Date of the billing entry.
+**Billing_Date**: Date of the billing entry.

-Total_Bill: Total bill amount.
+**Total_Bill**: Total bill amount.

-Insurance_Coverage_Percentage: Percentage of the bill covered by insurance.
+**Insurance_Coverage_Percentage**: Percentage of the bill covered by insurance.

-Out_of_Pocket_Expenses: Amount paid out-of-pocket by the patient.
+**Out_of_Pocket_Expenses**: Amount paid out-of-pocket by the patient.

 ### Detailed Analysis Report: Healthcare Dataset Exploration
 # 1. Overview of the Dataset
 The dataset comprises four main tables:

-Patients: Contains patient information including ID, name, age, gender, blood type, admission and discharge dates, diagnosis, and treatment plan.
+**Patients**: Contains patient information including ID, name, age, gender, blood type, admission and discharge dates, diagnosis, and treatment plan.

-Hospital Resources: Includes data on bed occupancy rate, ICU availability, MRI and ventilator usage, and X-ray usage over time.
+**Hospital Resources**: Includes data on bed occupancy rate, ICU availability, MRI and ventilator usage, and X-ray usage over time.

-Medical Records: Records patient IDs, dates, prescribed medications, tests ordered, and test results.
+**Medical Records**: Records patient IDs, dates, prescribed medications, tests ordered, and test results.

-Billing: Contains billing information including patient ID, billing date, total bill, insurance coverage percentage, and out-of-pocket expenses.
+**Billing**: Contains billing information including patient ID, billing date, total bill, insurance coverage percentage, and out-of-pocket expenses.

-# 2. Key Findings and Trends
+### 2. Key Findings and Trends
-2.1 Patient Demographics and Health Data
+### 2.1 Patient Demographics and Health Data
-Age Distribution: The dataset includes patients ranging from 28 to 81 years old, with a significant number of elderly patients.
+**Age Distribution:** The dataset includes patients ranging from 28 to 81 years old, with a significant number of elderly patients.

-Gender Distribution: The sample shows a mix of male and female patients.
+**Gender Distribution**: The sample shows a mix of male and female patients.

-Common Diagnoses: Pneumonia, diabetes, hypertension, and flu are among the common diagnoses.
+**Common Diagnoses**: Pneumonia, diabetes, hypertension, and flu are among the common diagnoses.

-Treatment Plans: Include observation, surgery, lifestyle changes, and medication.
+**Treatment Plans**: Include observation, surgery, lifestyle changes, and medication.

 # 2.2 Hospital Resource Utilization
-Bed Occupancy Rate: Ranges from 85.80% to 91.52%, indicating high utilization of hospital beds.
+**Bed Occupancy Rate:** Ranges from 85.80% to 91.52%, indicating high utilization of hospital beds.

-ICU Availability: Varies between 7 and 19 beds, with some dates showing higher demand.
+**ICU Availability:** Varies between 7 and 19 beds, with some dates showing higher demand.

-MRI and Ventilator Usage: MRI usage ranges from 4 to 9, while ventilator usage ranges from 3 to 8, indicating fluctuating demand for these resources.
+**MRI and Ventilator Usage:** MRI usage ranges from 4 to 9, while ventilator usage ranges from 3 to 8, indicating fluctuating demand for these resources.

-X-ray Usage: Ranges from 1 to 10, with some dates showing peak usage.
+**X-ray Usage**: Ranges from 1 to 10, with some dates showing peak usage.

 # 2.3 Medical Records
 Prescribed Medications: Various medications are prescribed, with dosages typically around 500mg.

-Tests Ordered: Common tests include MRI, ECG, blood tests, and urinalysis.
+**Tests Ordered**: Common tests include MRI, ECG, blood tests, and urinalysis.

-Test Results: Results range from normal to critical, indicating varying severity of patient conditions.
+**Test Results:** Results range from normal to critical, indicating varying severity of patient conditions.

 # 2.4 Billing Information
-Total Bill: Ranges from 1,461 to 1,461to4,657, with significant variation in costs.
+**Total Bill**: Ranges from 1,461 to 1,461to4,657, with significant variation in costs.

-Insurance Coverage: Coverage percentages range from 61.53% to 93.88%, with out-of-pocket expenses ranging from 126.68 to 126.68to1,789.81.
+**Insurance Coverage:** Coverage percentages range from 61.53% to 93.88%, with out-of-pocket expenses ranging from 126.68 to 126.68to1,789.81.

 # 3. Data Quality and Missing Values
-Patients Table: 116 missing discharge dates, indicating some patients are still admitted or data is incomplete.
+**Patients Table:** 116 missing discharge dates, indicating some patients are still admitted or data is incomplete.

-Hospital Resources, Medical Records, and Billing Tables: No missing values, indicating complete data for these tables.
+**Hospital Resources, Medical Records, and Billing Tables**: No missing values, indicating complete data for these tables.

 # 4. Trends and Insights
-High Bed Occupancy: The hospital frequently operates near full capacity, suggesting a need for additional resources or better resource management.
+**High Bed Occupancy:** The hospital frequently operates near full capacity, suggesting a need for additional resources or better resource management.

-Variability in Resource Usage: MRI and ventilator usage show significant variability, indicating fluctuating demand that could benefit from predictive modeling to optimize resource allocation.
+**Variability in Resource Usage:** MRI and ventilator usage show significant variability, indicating fluctuating demand that could benefit from predictive modeling to optimize resource allocation.

-Common Diagnoses: Pneumonia and diabetes are prevalent, suggesting a focus on respiratory and chronic disease management.
+**Common Diagnoses**: Pneumonia and diabetes are prevalent, suggesting a focus on respiratory and chronic disease management.

-Billing Variability: High variability in billing amounts and insurance coverage indicates a need for standardized billing practices and potential financial assistance programs for patients with high out-of-pocket expenses.
+**Billing Variability**: High variability in billing amounts and insurance coverage indicates a need for standardized billing practices and potential financial assistance programs for patients with high out-of-pocket expenses.

-# 5. Recommendations
+### 5. Recommendations
-Resource Optimization: Implement predictive analytics to forecast demand for ICU beds, MRI, and ventilators to optimize resource allocation and reduce wait times.
+**Resource Optimization**: Implement predictive analytics to forecast demand for ICU beds, MRI, and ventilators to optimize resource allocation and reduce wait times.

-Patient Management: Focus on early intervention and management of chronic conditions like diabetes and hypertension to reduce hospital admissions.
+**Patient Management**: Focus on early intervention and management of chronic conditions like diabetes and hypertension to reduce hospital admissions.

-Data Completeness: Address missing discharge dates in the Patients table to ensure accurate tracking of patient stays and resource utilization.
+**Data Completeness**: Address missing discharge dates in the Patients table to ensure accurate tracking of patient stays and resource utilization.

-Financial Assistance: Develop programs to assist patients with high out-of-pocket expenses, potentially reducing financial stress and improving patient outcomes.
+**Financial Assistance**: Develop programs to assist patients with high out-of-pocket expenses, potentially reducing financial stress and improving patient outcomes.

-Standardized Billing: Review and standardize billing practices to reduce variability and ensure fair billing across all patients.
+**Standardized Billing**: Review and standardize billing practices to reduce variability and ensure fair billing across all patients.

-# 6. Conclusion
+### 6. Conclusion
 The dataset provides valuable insights into patient demographics, hospital resource utilization, medical treatments, and billing practices.
 By addressing the identified trends and data quality issues, the hospital can improve patient care, optimize resource usage, and enhance financial management.
 Predictive analytics and targeted interventions could further enhance operational efficiency and patient outcomes.

-# Example Use Cases
-Patient Segmentation: Segment patients based on demographics, diagnosis, and treatment plans to identify high-risk groups.

-Resource Utilization Analysis: Analyze trends in bed occupancy, ICU usage, and equipment utilization to optimize resource allocation.

-Diagnosis Trends: Track the prevalence of specific diagnoses over time to identify emerging healthcare needs.

-Billing Insights: Analyze billing patterns to understand insurance coverage and out-of-pocket expenses for patients.

-# How to Use
-Clone the repository to your local machine.

-Open the Jupyter Notebook (Healthcare_EDA.ipynb) to explore the datasets and perform EDA.

-Use the datasets for further analysis or machine learning tasks.

-# Dependencies
-The notebook uses the following Python libraries:

-pandas

-numpy

-matplotlib

-seaborn

-You can install these libraries using pip:

-bash
-Copy
-pip install pandas numpy matplotlib seaborn

-# License
-This dataset is provided under the MIT License.
-Feel free to use, modify, and distribute it as needed.

-# Contributing
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-This dataset and its structure are designed to align with the responsibilities, goals, and processes outlined in the project structure.
-It can be published on GitHub along with the Jupyter Notebook file and a LICENSE file.